animal-tree/Writing-stuff-2/Theories/I-Should-Research-This-More.md

 **Question:** How does the angular acceleration of the Earth's motion around the sun affect weight?

 **Short answer:** The Earth's gravity and the sun's gravity balance out to pin the human comfortably on the Earth.
-After that, the Earth's angular acceleration adds some extra pressure to the human's feet.
+After that, the Earth's angular acceleration adds some extra pressure to the sun-facing human's feet.

 And yes, that means slightly (perhaps below measurement precision levels) more perceived gravity at daytime than nighttime.